mattst/sublime-single-trailing-new-line/README.md

 It is generally advisable to use the full syntax name in the `syntax_list` entries (as shown in the examples above) but partial syntax names are also acceptable, e.g. `"XML.sublime-syntax"`.

-The following should be noted:
+The following tips should be noted:

 - Be careful: `"C.sublime-syntax"` would match both `"Packages/C++/C.sublime-syntax"` and `"Packages/Objective-C/Objective-C.sublime-syntax"`.